 For Lonza, Responsible Sourcing means a commitment to upholding the highest social, environmental and governance standards when making sourcing decisions.
 Our Procurement team develops Responsible Sourcing strategies for spend categories, raw materials and services.
 Our risk analysis process enables us to identify high-risk materials and geographies and take adequate mitigation actions.

+Our Responsible Sourcing Program is driven by our commitment to SDG12 (Responsible Consumption and Production).
 Together with our suppliers, we are further shaping our collaborative approach and driving this process forward.
 Our suppliers and supply chain relationships are critical to the success of this commitment.

 To underline Our Commitment to Sustainability, we have developed a binding Supplier Code of Conduct.
 This Code sets forth key ethical, social, environmental and governance standards and principles that Lonza requires its suppliers, business partners and their contractors to adhere to, both globally and locally.
 Moreover, we expect our suppliers to ensure these standards and principles are upheld throughout their supply chain.
+In 2023, our Supplier Code of Conduct was fully revised to reflect our expectations of suppliers, based on our latest sustainability and decarbonization requirements.

 Our Responsible Sourcing program aims to help our suppliers evaluate their ESG performance and address their improvement areas, by identifying their sustainability risk and decarbonization maturity level.
 The suppliers’ respective risk and level comprise important criteria in selecting and evaluating our business relationships.
 Our Responsible Supplier Toolkit summarizes our Responsible Sourcing program, initiatives and targets, providing practical guidance and expected actions.